I-Form/Deep-learning---Crystal-plasticity-/README.md

 # Deep learning & Crystal plasticity
  TensorFlow and CPFE for structure property relationship prediction

-Licenced by Yuhui Tu, Noel Harrison.
+Licenced by Yuhui Tu, Noel Harrison, Seán Leen.
-Contact noel.harrison@nuigalway.ie
+Contact noel.harrison@universityofgalway.ie

 Please make this reference in your publications if any codes in this repository is adopted.